bharley/abstract-migrate/README.md

 ### Configuration

 Now that you have your engine, you will need to tell `abstract-migrate` how to use it.
-You can configure this library via the command line interface (see the CLI help output `mig --help`) or via a JSON file.
+You can configure this library via the command line interface (see the CLI help output `am --help`) or via a JSON file.
 Using the JSON file is the recommended option.
-By default, this library will look for a file named `.mig.json`, but you can configure this location using the CLI.
+By default, this library will look for a file named `.abstract-migrate.json`, but you can configure this location using the CLI.
 The configuration file accepts the following options:

  - **engine**: The migration storage engine to use
  - **require**: A JavaScript file (or array of files) to require before running